 I have a few proven rules I go by in life: Never take financial advice from a poor person, never go to a dentist that has bad teeth, Never learn to fight from someone that has never been in a real fight, Never learn English from a teacher, that their own children can not speak well.
 The list can go on and on.

-I am a martial arts teacher with nearly four decades of experience.
+I am a martial arts teacher with more than four decades of experience.
 My best teachers were ones that were experienced in real fights and focused on the basics.
-Not theory and an overwhelming amount of techniques and drills, but proven functional concepts.
+Not theory and an overwhelming amount of techniques and drills, but master the basics and keep to proven functional concepts.

 Don’t memorize, but train to react naturally.

 With that in mind, and as I became an English teacher in Japan, I applied those same principles to teaching English.
 Focus on the basics, don’t memorize, but learn key words and build your conversation naturally and grammar will fall into place gradually from interacting with a native speaker.

 I have now been teaching English in Japan nearly 22 years.